hashicorp/terraform-provider-azurerm/website/docs/r/security_center_subscription_pricing.html.markdown

 The following arguments are supported:

 * `tier` - (Required) The pricing tier to use.
 Possible values are `Free` and `Standard`.

 * `resource_type` - (Optional) The resource type this setting affects.
 Possible values are `Api`, `AppServices`, `ContainerRegistry`, `KeyVaults`, `KubernetesService`, `SqlServers`, `SqlServerVirtualMachines`, `StorageAccounts`, `VirtualMachines`, `Arm`, `Dns`, `OpenSourceRelationalDatabases`, `Containers`, `CosmosDbs` and `CloudPosture`.
 Defaults to `VirtualMachines`

 * `subplan` - (Optional) Resource type pricing subplan.
 Contact your MSFT representative for possible values.
+Changing this forces a new resource to be created.

 * `extension` - (Optional) One or more `extension` blocks as defined below.

 ---